roman-milk/roman-milk.github.io/two-moms-two-laps.md

  I spread my legs, so she could settle down between them, and my hand was inside her shirt, playing with her bare breast.
 "I know.
 Didn't mean to go there, but it was getting ugly.
 He tried to do the same to me, and the shot to the knee had me believing he was really out to hurt me.
 I kind of lost it."

  Aunt Marie's hand was rubbing my crotch, while she kissed my neck.
 "No kidding.
 You two had us scared to death.
 I never would have believed it possible.
 You and your father."
-Report_Story #5